salmancuso/Python3-Install-on-RaspberryPi/README.md

   sudo reboot

 # INSTALL PIP3
   sudo apt-get install python3-pip

 # CHANGE PYTHON 3 TO BE DEFAULT PYTHON.
-# THIS ASSUMES YOU ALREADY HAVE PYTHON2.7 INSTALLED ON YOUR SYSTEM
+  ### THIS ASSUMES YOU ALREADY HAVE PYTHON2.7 INSTALLED ON YOUR SYSTEM
   sudo update-alternatives --install /usr/bin/python python /PATH/TO/PYTHON3 1
   sudo update-alternatives --install /usr/bin/python python /PATH/TO/PYTHON2.7 10
   sudo update-alternatives --config python

-This last command will allow you to choose which version of python to use by default.
+### This last command will allow you to choose which version of python to use by default.
 For me I had to select =2 as the default.

-sudo reboot
+Lastly reboot the system.